 Experience in teaching mathematics is also an integral component of our doctoral degree.
 For information on our teaching assistantship program, see Teaching Assistantships: Policies and Expectations.

 The Mathematics Department at Oklahoma State University has granted over 200 doctoral degrees.
 Graduates of the doctoral programs have been highly successful in academic and industrial careers.
 Most of these graduates have become professors at colleges or universities, and some have gone on to distinguished careers in academic administration.
 Others have chosen to pursue research careers with either industrial or government concerns.

-The comprehensive exams are meant to test students on breadth in mathematics.
-They cover material from several general areas.
+The doctoral degree program has been designed to produce graduates who have advanced pure mathematics, applied mathematics and/or mathematics education and who are capable of contributing further developments through careers in academia and industry.
+A set of core courses is required in order to achieve consummate degree of breadth in each of the three specializations.
+The selection of core courses has sufficient overlap so as not to delay students who wish some time before committing themselves to any particular one of the Ph.D. specializations.
+The preliminary research project provides a mathematical research experience at an early stage of the Ph.D. program.
 The qualifying exam determines the student's readiness to write a dissertation.
 The dissertation itself is of integral importance to all doctoral degrees.
 It is the culmination of a major research project and exhibits the student's expertise in a very specific field of study.
 The Ph.D. dissertation is an original piece of significant mathematical research or research in mathematics education.

-For more information please contact the math department at (405) 744-5688 or email at firstname.lastname@example.org.
+For more information please contact the mathematics department at (405) 744-5688 or email at firstname.lastname@example.org.